 Depending on the number of valid Claim Forms submitted and the amount of the payment to each Class Member, you may need to complete an IRS Form W-9 to satisfy IRS tax reporting obligations related to the payment.
 You may complete the Form W-9 now on this Settlement Website after you submit a Claim Form.; doing so now will ensure that you receive your full payment as soon as possible.

-The hearing to consider the fairness of the Settlement is scheduled for October 3, 2022 at 11:00 a.m.
+The hearing to consider the fairness of the Settlement has been set by the Court for November 30, 2022, at 9:30 a.m.
+Please see FAQ 19 for details on how to join the hearing.
 If the Court approves the Settlement, Class Members whose claims were approved by the Settlement Administrator and, if necessary, who have completed a Form W-9 on the Settlement Website will be issued a check or electronic payment (as chosen by the Class Member) within 60 days after the Settlement has been finally approved by the Court and/or after any appeals process is complete.
 Please be patient.
 Uncashed checks and electronic payments that are unable to be completed will expire and become void 180 days after they are issued and will be donated to the Illinois Bar Foundation, or such other not-for-profit organization(s) as the Court may order as cy pres recipient.

 Yes, the Court has appointed lawyers Jay Edelson, J. Eli Wade-Scott, and Schuyler Ufkes of Edelson PC and David Fish of Fish Potter Bolaños, P.C as the attorneys to represent you and other Class Members.
 These attorneys are called “Class Counsel.”
 In addition, the Court appointed Plaintiff Rachel LaBarre to serve as the Class Representative.
 She is a Class Member like you.
 Class Counsel can be reached by calling 1-866-354-3015.